 Continuing east to the top of High Street and you'll reach yet another must-visit location, Cathedral Precinct where you will find the stunning medieval Glasgow Cathedral, St Mungo Museum of Religious Life and Art and Provand’s Lordship – the oldest house in Glasgow.
 Be sure to look out for the lamp posts featuring the city’s Coat of Arms - here is the bird that never flew, here is the tree that never grew, here is the bell that never rang, here is the fish that never swam.
 For more places to spot Glasgow's coat of arms, visit the city's coat of arms' digital map.

-Glasgow is the largest retail centre outside London’s West End so head for Buchanan Street, the main pedestrianised thoroughfare that along with Sauchiehall Street, Argyle Street, Ingram St and Royal Exchange Square make up what’s known locally as the Style Mile – one square mile of fantastic shopping!
+Glasgow is the largest retail centre outside London’s West End so head for Buchanan Street, the main pedestrianised thoroughfare; that along with Sauchiehall Street, Argyle Street, Ingram Street and Royal Exchange Square make up what’s known locally as the Style Mile – one square mile of fantastic shopping!

-Buchanan Street is bookended by St Enoch Centre and Buchanan Galleries– huge malls housing all of the best British high street brands with everything from John Lewis to Hamleys.
+Buchanan Street is bookended by St Enoch Centre and Buchanan Galleries– huge malls housing the best high street brands with everything from John Lewis to Hamleys, Victoria Secrets to Topshop.
 Nestled in the heart of the street you’ll also find the original House of Frasers store that has a history dating back to 1849; Argyll Arcade, widely regarded as the finest jewellery centre in Scotland and home to over 60 luxury jewellery and watch retailers and Princes Square, a speciality shopping mall that was officially named in a public poll as the nation’s favourite building of the past 100 years.